Title: The Giver

 Main Plot & Characters

-As Jonas begins his training with The Giver, the current Receiver, he learns about the real world outside his community—one filled with love, joy, pain, and sorrow.
+As Jonas begins his training with The Giver, the current Receiver, he learns about the real world outside his community.
+In Jonas’s training, readers learn that The Giver passes on the memories he has onto the new receiver.
+Each memory has an emotion—one filled with love, joy, pain, excitement, horror, grief, and sorrow.

 Gradually, Jonas discovers the dark truth behind his seemingly perfect world.
 Eventually, he must make a difficult decision: to remain in the safety of his community or escape to experience true freedom.